isomerpages/moe-standrewjuniorsch/_department/Mathematics.md

 <p>In our continuous pursuit for excellence.
 Mathematics has been integrated
-in different platforms such as the Charity Pushcart Programme, Learning Journeys for our Primary One and Two students, P5 Math trail (in collaboration with St. Andrew's Secondary School) as well as P6 Entrepreneurship Day.
+in different platforms such as the Charity Pushcart Programme, Learning Journeys for our Primary One and Two students, P5 Math trail (in collaboration with St Andrew's School (Secondary) ) as well as P6 Entrepreneurship Day.
 A yearly activity where pupils work in groups to plan, market, price, promote and implement their projects to raise funds for the needy.</p>
 <hr>